The abandoned palaces of Europe will take your breath away

 In its heyday, the home was fitted with all the modern conveniences of the era, including indoor heating and a large-scale pressurised fountain.
 The walls and ceilings were decorated with detailed frescoes, while a large fireplace took centre stage in the main parlour.

-Giacomo Guidetti / Alamy Stock Photo
+Giacomo Guidetti/Alamy Stock Photo

 Villa de Vecchi, Cortenova, Italy

 An incredibly tragic tale hides within the villa's walls.
-In 1862, following a string of family tragedies and the Count's death the house then passed to the Count's brother, Biagio who left the estate for good in the Second World War.
-It's been permanently uninhabited since the 1960s.
+In 1862, a string of family tragedies occurred and the Count took his own life.
+The house then passed to his brother, Biagio, who left the estate for good during the Second World War.

-Giacomo Guidetti / Alamy Stock Photo
+Giacomo Guidetti/Alamy Stock Photo

 Villa de Vecchi, Cortenova, Italy